Contents

 Where Can I Get My Agreement For Lease Reviewed?

-It’s important that you have a lawyer review your Agreement For Lease as it sets out key rights and obligations before the commencement of your lease.
+It’s crucial to have a lawyer scrutinise your Agreement For Lease as this document sets out key rights and obligations prior to the commencement of your lease.
 At Sprintlaw, we offer an Agreement For Lease Review package which includes:

-• A review of your Agreement For Lease
+- A comprehensive review of your Agreement For Lease

-• Phone consultations with a Sprintlaw lawyer who can walk you through your review and settle your negotiating position
+- Phone consultations with a Sprintlaw lawyer who will guide you through the review process and help secure your negotiating position

-• A written list of changes to the lease that you can request from the other party
+- A detailed written list of recommended changes that you can request from the other party

 Need Help?